timescale/docs/install/installation-archlinux.md

 # Install self-hosted TimescaleDB on archlinux-based systems
-You can host TimescaleDB yourself, on your archlinux system.
+You can host TimescaleDB yourself, on your Arch Linux system.
 These instructions use the `pacman` package manager.

 <highlight type="warning">